Understanding Sudden Cardiac Arrest in Young Athletes

 Addressing Risk Factors and Prevention

-Family History
+Family History Matters

 A family history of sudden cardiac arrest or inherited heart conditions is a significant risk factor for young athletes.
 Families should communicate any relevant medical history to healthcare providers during health screenings.
+This information can be vital for early detection and prevention.

 Screening and Early Detection